alexferrari88/GoHN/README.md

 It facilitates the use of the API by providing a simple interface to the API endpoints.

+## Features 🚀

+- Get the top stories
+- Get the new stories
+- Get the best stories
+- Get the ask stories
+- Get the show stories
+- Get the job stories
+- Retrieve all comments for a story using goroutines to speed up the process
+- Apply filters to retrieved items (stories, comments)

 ## Usage 💻

 Refer to the [GoDoc](https://pkg.go.dev/github.com/alexferrari88/gohn) for the full API reference.